General form of the tunnelling barrier for nanometrically sharp electron emitters: Introduction

-The most fundamental step in deriving theories of field electron emission is writing an expression for the tunnelling potential.
-The first theory of field emission by Fowler and Nordheim \cite{FN1928} was based on the exact triangular barrier, while later theories \cite{Nordheim1928, MurphyG} included the image potential corrections to the barrier.
-In all these cases, the electrostatic potential has been approximated to be linear with the distance from the surface $z$, i.e. $\Phi(z) = Fz$, with $F$ being the local electric field at the emission point.
+The most fundamental step in deriving theories of thermal-field electron emission is writing an expression for the tunneling barrier potential energy $U(z)$, where $z$ is the distance measured normally from the emitter's electrical surface.
+The first theory of field emission by Fowler and Nordheim \cite{FN1928} was based on the exact triangular barrier, while later theories \cite{Nordheim1928} included the image potential corrections to the barrier.
+The standard theory typically used nowadays, i.e. the one by Murphy and Good \cite{MurphyG}, as well its recent generalizations for the thermal-field regime \cite{Jensen2006}, use the standard image-corrected triangular barrier form (also known as the Schottky-Nordheim barrier), which for an electron with impinging energy at the Fermi level is

+In eq. \eqref{planarBarrier}, the zero-field barrier height is equal to the local work function $\phi$, $F$ is the magnitude of the local electrostatic field at the surface, $Q = e^2 / (16 \pi \epsilon_0) \approx 0.36 \textrm{ eV nm}$ is a universal constant, and $e$ is the elementary charge.

+To derive this formula, the electrostatic potential has been approximated to be linear with the distance from the surface $z$, i.e. $\Phi(z) = Fz$, while the exchange and correlation interactions have been approximated by the planar image interaction.
+Both of these approximations are consistent with a quasi-planar emitting surface, which is a valid approximation for emitters with radii of curvature larger than about 20 nm \cite{KXnonfn}.

-However, it is well-known that this approximation is not valid for emitters with nanometric radii of curvature, as has been shown both theoretically and experimentally \cite{CutlerAPL,KXnonfn,KXscaling,CabreraPRB,EdgcombeDeduction}.
-In such cases the potential becomes curved within the tunnelling region and the linear expansion is insufficient as higher order terms become significant.
-Kyritsakis and Xanthakis \cite{KXnonfn} used a quadratic expansion of the electrostatic potential
+However, it is well-known that this approximation is not valid for emitters with nm-scale radii of curvature, as has been shown both theoretically and experimentally \cite{CutlerAPL,KXnonfn,KXscaling,CabreraPRB,EdgcombeDeduction}.
+In such cases, the electrostatic potential becomes curved within the tunneling region and the image potential slightly deviates from the planar one.
+This renders eq.~\eqref{planarBarrier} insufficient and the inclusion of correction terms necessary.